 Dropless Cataract Surgery

 The typical regimen after cataract surgery is for patients to take 8 eye drops a day for approximately a month: 4 drops a day of a steroid, 3 drops a day of an antibiotic, and 1 drop a day of a non-steroidal anti-inflammatory.
+We have simplified that regimen by using a combination drop that contains all 3 components as a part of our standard protocol.

 Advantages